Articles

 If you have osteoporosis, don't do the following types of exercises:

 - High-impact exercises.
 Activities such as jumping, running or jogging can lead to fractures in weakened bones.
 Avoid jerky, rapid movements in general.
 Choose exercises with slow, controlled movements.
-If you're generally fit and strong despite having osteoporosis, however, you might be able to engage in somewhat higher-impact exercise than can someone who is frail.
+If you're generally fit and strong despite having osteoporosis, however, you might be able to do somewhat higher-impact exercise than someone who is frail.

 - Bending and twisting.
-Exercises in which you bend forward at the waist and twist your waist, such as touching your toes or doing sit-ups, can increase your risk of compression fractures in your spine if you have osteoporosis.
+In people who have osteoporosis, bending forward at the waist and twisting at the waist can increase the risk for broken bones in the spine.
+Exercises to avoid include touching your toes or doing sit-ups.
 Other activities that may require you to bend or twist forcefully at the waist are golf, tennis, bowling and some yoga poses.

-If you're not sure how healthy your bones are, talk to your doctor.
-Don't let fear of fractures keep you from having fun and being active.
+If you're not sure how healthy your bones are, talk to your care provider.
+Don't let fear of bone fractures keep you from having fun and being active.